Today, diners open Google Maps before they open a menu. Itās basically a new street corner for restaurant discovery.

-This comprehensive guide will walk you through the step-by-step process of how to get your restaurant on Google Maps and how to optimize your presence for maximum online visibility.
+This guide will walk you through the exact steps to get your restaurant on Google Maps and optimize your presence for maximum online visibility.
 By the time you finish reading, you’ll have all the ingredients needed to transform your digital presence.

 Step 1: Create or Claim Your Business on Google